Sales taxes in the United States: New York

 The state sales tax rate in New York is 4%.

-All counties, by default, are authorized to collect an additional 3% sales tax on top of the state's 4% levy; under the state's home rule laws, counties and other local municipalities may only levy a higher sales tax (or a lower one, but this option is not exercised) if it is approved by the New York State Legislature, and this approval must be repeated every two years.
-As of 2017, all but Saratoga, Warren, Washington and Westchester counties in New York charge a higher sales tax rate than the 3% default rate.
+All counties and cities, by default, are authorized to collect an additional 3% sales tax on top of the state's 4% levy; under the state's home rule laws, counties and cities may only levy a higher sales tax (or a lower one, but this option is not exercised) if it is approved by the New York State Legislature.
+This approval must be repeated every two years.
+As of 2025, all but Saratoga, Warren, and Washington counties in New York charge a higher sales tax rate than the 3% default rate.
 The combined sales tax in Utica, for example, is 8.75%.
 In New York City, total sales tax is 8.875%, which includes 0.375% charged in the Metropolitan Commuter Transportation District (MCTD).

 On September 1, 2007, New York State eliminated the 4% state sales tax on all clothing and footwear if the single item is priced under $110.
 Most counties and cities have not eliminated their local sales taxes on clothing and footwear.
-There are however, 5 cities (most notably New York City) and 9 counties (not including the five counties which make up New York City: New York, Queens, Kings, Richmond, and Bronx counties) that have done so.
+There are, however, ten counties outside New York City as well as New York City that have done so.

-Counties which have eliminated their local sales tax on clothing and footwear if the single item is priced under $110 are: Chautauqua, Chenango (outside the city of Norwich), Columbia, Delaware, Greene, Hamilton, Madison (outside the city of Oneida), Tioga, and Wayne.
-The Cities of Binghamton, Gloversville, New York City, Olean, and Sherrill do not collect a local sales tax.
-New York State also exempts college textbooks from sales tax.
+Counties that have eliminated their local sales tax on clothing and footwear if the single item is priced under $110 are: Chautauqua, Chenango (outside the city of Norwich), Columbia, Delaware, Dutchess, Greene, Hamilton, Monroe, Putnam, and Tioga.
+New York State also exempts college textbooks from sales taxes.

-Since June 1, 2008, when products are purchased online and shipped into New York State, some retailers must charge the tax amount appropriate to the locality where the goods are shipped, and in addition, must also charge the appropriate tax on the cost of shipping and handling.
+Since June 1, 2008, when products are purchased online, and shipped into New York State, some retailers must charge the tax amount appropriate to the locality where the goods are shipped, and, in addition, charge the appropriate taxes on the costs of shipping and handling.
 The measure states that any online retailer that generates more than $10,000 in sales via in-state sales affiliates must collect New York sales tax.
-The cumulative gross receipts from sales to New York customers as a result of referrals by all of the seller's resident representatives total more than $10,000 during the preceding four quarterly sales tax periods.
+The cumulative gross receipts from sales to New York customers resulting from referrals by all of the seller's resident representatives exceed $10,000 during the preceding four quarterly sales tax periods.

-From October 1, 2010, to March 31, 2011, statewide sales and use tax exemption for clothing and footwear sold for less than $110 was eliminated.
+From October 1, 2010, to March 31, 2011, the statewide sales and use tax exemption for clothing and footwear sold for less than $110 was eliminated.
 For New York City, this meant articles of clothing costing less than $110 were charged 4.375% tax.
 A state sales tax exemption for clothing and footwear under $55 was reinstated from April 1, 2011, through March 31, 2012.
 The original ($110) exemption was reinstated after March 31, 2012.